Early life of Winston Churchill: Birth and early childhood

 Churchill was reportedly born two months premature.
 He was supposedly due in January 1875 and it had been intended that he would be born at his parents' house in Charles Street, Mayfair.
 This was being refurbished in time for his expected birth and his parents were staying at Blenheim in the meantime.
 Randolph later claimed that Jennie had a fall on Tuesday, 24 November 1874, while out walking with a shooting party on the Blenheim estate.
 She was then badly shaken up in a pony carriage which took her back to the house across rough ground.
 Labour pains began on the Saturday night and the local Woodstock doctor was called to attend.
 Churchill was born in the early hours of Monday, 30 November.
 The birth was normal and both he and his mother were well.
 Randolph and Jennie had married on 15 April, only seven and a half months before Winston's arrival and there is no certainty that he was really premature.

 A few weeks after Winston was born, the Churchills engaged a nurse, Elizabeth Everest (c.1832–1895), to look after him.
 He nicknamed her "Woomany" and, after her death, he wrote that she had been "my dearest and most intimate friend during the whole of the twenty years I had lived".
 John Spencer-Churchill was appointed Viceroy of Ireland from 11 December 1876, with Randolph as his private secretary, resulting in the Churchill family's relocation to Dublin until May 1880.
 It was here that Winston's brother Jack was born on 4 February 1880.
 Winston's relationship with Jack was always warm.
-Mrs Everest was the primary carer of both Winston and Jack until they were sent away to school.
+Mrs Everest was the primary caregiver of both Winston and Jack until they were sent away to school.
 She was not retained after Jack went to school but Winston maintained correspondence with her until her death.
 He had virtually no relationship with his father.
 Referring to his mother, he later stated: "I loved her dearly – but at a distance".